Ant: Navigation

 Foraging ants travel distances of up to 200 m from their nest and scent trails allow them to find their way back even in the dark.
 In hot and arid regions, day-foraging ants face death by desiccation, so the ability to find the shortest route back to the nest reduces that risk.
 Diurnal desert ants of the genus Cataglyphis such as the Sahara desert ant navigate by keeping track of direction as well as distance travelled.
 Distances travelled are measured using an internal pedometer that keeps count of the steps taken and also by evaluating the movement of objects in their visual field (optical flow).
 Directions are measured using the position of the sun.

 They integrate this information to find the shortest route back to their nest.

 Like all ants, they can also make use of visual landmarks when available as well as olfactory and tactile cues to navigate.
 Some species of ant are able to use the Earth's magnetic field for navigation.
 The compound eyes of ants have specialised cells that detect polarised light from the Sun, which is used to determine direction.

 These polarization detectors are sensitive in the ultraviolet region of the light spectrum.
 In some army ant species, a group of foragers who become separated from the main column may sometimes turn back on themselves and form a circular ant mill.
 The workers may then run around continuously until they die of exhaustion.

 Locomotion

 The female worker ants do not have wings and reproductive females lose their wings after their mating flights in order to begin their colonies.
 Therefore, unlike their wasp ancestors, most ants travel by walking.
 Some species are capable of leaping.
 For example, Jerdon's jumping ant (Harpegnathos saltator) is able to jump by synchronising the action of its mid and hind pairs of legs.
 There are several species of gliding ant including Cephalotes atratus; this may be a common trait among arboreal ants with small colonies.
 Ants with this ability are able to control their horizontal movement so as to catch tree trunks when they fall from atop the forest canopy.

+Other species of ants can form chains to bridge gaps over water, underground, or through spaces in vegetation.
+Some species also form floating rafts that help them survive floods.